Five grocery items with big price jumps amid high inflation - NewsBreak

 Bacon products soared 18.2 percent in the last year.

-Breakfast sausages have also risen considerably, at 16.5 percent in the past 12 months.Vance accused Trump, GOP of ‘antagonizing Black voters’ in 2016
+Breakfast sausages have also risen considerably, at 16.5 percent in the past 12 months.Here’s why egg prices are quickly rising

 Margarine and peanut butter